e271828e/Flight.jl/docs/notes/design/framework_spec.md

   derived as `Δt_base/h` and validated an integer ≥ 1;
 - the `n·h` product when only `n` is given, today's rule, with the default `n = 1`;
+- **derivation**, requested explicitly as `Δt_base = :derive` — never entered
-- **derivation**, permitted only when every discrete component is anchored — that is, with anchor 0 unpopulated.
+  by default, so the `n·h` path stays what silence means — and permitted only when every discrete component is anchored, that is, with anchor 0 unpopulated.

 **Why.** Under that restriction `Δt_base` is pure bookkeeping that no component's period depends on.
 An unanchored component's period is